housker/aloha/_pages/home.md

 ---
-title: "NLP Group @ USF - Home"
+title: "ALOHA Lab - Home"
 layout: homelay
-excerpt: "NLP Group @ USF"
+excerpt: "ALOHA Lab at the University of Hawaii, Manoa"
 sitemap: false
 permalink: /
 ---

-The Natural Language Processing (NLP) Group conducts transformative research in various areas of NLP.
-The NLP Group leverages expertise in natural language understanding, knowledge representation, inference, computation semantics, information extraction, human and formal reasoning, informal reasoning / argumentation, computational cognitive architectures, analogical reasoning, stylometry, authorship attribution, and implicit and explicit opinion mining.
-We are housed in the [Department of Computer Science and Engineering](http://cse.usf.edu/) at the [University of South Florida](https://www.usf.edu/).
+The ALOHA (Advanced Language Processing and Human Analytics) Lab conducts transformative research in various areas of NLP and AI.
+We leverage expertise in natural language understanding, generation, summarization, information extraction, and large language model (LLM) applications.
+We are housed in the [Department of Information and Computer Science](https://www.ics.hawaii.edu/) at the [University of Hawaii Manoa](https://manoa.hawaii.edu/).

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->